friveroll/video50/README.md

 * `question`: The text of the question.
 * `tolerance`: Uncertainty value for the answer.
 For example, a tolerance value of `0.1` will accept all answers that are within 10% of the specified answer.

+### Remote Numeric

+Defined by `CS50.Video.Render.NumericRemote`

+Server-side version of numeric.

+* `question`: The text of the question.

 ### True/False

 Defined by `CS50.Video.TrueFalse`